jundalisay/sp/content/en/research/sarkar/katha/chapter-29.md

 ---
 title: "Baba’s Vanii"
 heading: Chapter 29
-weight: 94
+weight: 95
 description: "Oh human beings, you advance forward.
 Your only language should be the speed towards progress"
 c: "indigo"
 author: Nagina
 icon: Nagina
 ---

 Thus time continued to pass taking worldly pain and spiritual bliss in its stride and the expansion of Marga activities continued.
-Now, we started thinking of calling Baba to Muzaffarpur.
+We started thinking of calling Baba to Muzaffarpur.

 So far DMC had taken place in Jamalpur, Monghyr, Bhagalpur and Patna only.
 Thus 1956 came to an end and 1957 began.
 We celebrated the New Year.